-It is important to understand that the internal basement waterproofing is not a simple task.
+It is important to understand that the internal/interior basement waterproofing is not a simple task.
 Water coming in any

 Mainly, the homeowners know when they have a water problem in their basement.
 But they cannot really see where the water it is coming from.

 Moreover, the first thought may be that the water is coming through the floor.
 But the real source of the leak can be coming from many other hidden sources like crack(s); foundation cracks, cove joint, leaky concrete and else.
 Water is tending to take the path of slightest resistance.
 In other words, the water in your basement isn’t always coming from the floor.

 Once water enters your home it will likely go in again from the same precise spot.
-And our team of qualified and trained experts is able to identify these problems and present the best solution to waterproof your basement.
+And our team of qualified and trained experts is able to identify these problems; and then present the best solution to waterproof your basement.
 Regardless of the source from where the water is coming into your home; we will provide a solution for dry basement every time.

-When you want to understand the value of dry basement, it’s very important to know what is exactly causing moisture.
-Because of the sole construction and nature of the basements, the particular space is generally prone to moisture.
+When you want to understand the value of internal waterproofing; it’s very important to know what is exactly causing moisture.
+Because of the sole construction and nature of the basements; the particular space is generally prone to moisture.

 Clogged weeping tile

 Weeping tile may become blocked by soil or tree roots.
 And when this happens; it can’t drain water away from your home as much as necessary.
 This moisture is pressing against the foundation of your home from the outside and eventually will result in leak.
 Book Draintony for free basement waterproofing inspection in Toronto and stop any kind of water damage at your property.

 Improper drainage and soil systems